 Events can have a Label and a Custom Data object attached to them.
-Both can be later used for two purposes :
+Both can be later used for three purposes :

 Improve your user segmentation (know more)